 In 2011, I completed a Certificate in Genealogical Research with the Society of Australian Genealogists whilst I was living in a remote parts of Australia: Katherine, Alice Springs and Darwin.
 In 2015, as a member of the Society of Australian Genealogists, I started co-ordinating a DNA Research Group based in Sydney, to help increase my knowledge of the fascinating field of genetic genealogy.
 I am the co-administrator for the FTDNA Coats Surname Project, co-ordinating the Family Finder (autosomal) results for the project and I was also recently appointed the new DNA co-ordinator for the Cassidy Clan.

 - DNA Sydney – An information and discussion forum for members of the Society of Australian Genealogists DNA Research Group;

 - rayver33 Here and There – Mainly an overseas travel blog, but it also incorporates ‘The NT Sea Change’, ’40 places you must see before you die’ and the ‘Harness Pilgrimage’.

 The featured image for the blog was taken in Enniskillen Fermanagh, Ireland in 2011.
 The ancestral home of my CASSIDY family.

 My genealogical research and outcomes of my genetic research are being progressively published on Wikitree.
-You can find more details about my genealogical tree and confirmed genetic branches at Wikitree by clicking here.
+Please use the links back to Wikitree profiles to access details about sources references used in my blog posts.
+See my chromosome map at DNA Painter.
+You can also find more details about my genealogical tree and confirmed genetic branches at Wikitree by clicking here.

 You can find a full list of blog posts under the menu item Contents of this site at the top of this page.
 Or use the categories drop down menu, where specific surnames, places and DNA test types can be selected.
 The search bar also provides additional options.